Viagra is an effective medication for treating Erectile Dysfunction (ED) in men or AMAB.

 Headache

-Headache is a common side effect of ED pills.
+Headache is a very common side effect of ED pills.
 They are usually temporary and go away within 1 to 3 hours.

-Like other ED medications, Viagra may also lead to headaches.
+Viagra also leads to headaches, famous by the name “Viagra headache“.
 This can be off-putting and may impact your sexual performance.

 A common cause of headaches is dehydration.
 Several factors may cause dehydration, including physical activity and medications.